Ranga2904/Final_Nanodegree_Proj/README.md

 - model year
 - origin i.e. year of car

+This model permits car manufacturers to optimize their products for minimal fuel consumption, which is not only good for the environment but can also provide credits.

 ### Access
 I'm loading the .csv file as a registered dataset and then copying/pasting the code to access the registered dataset directly from the notebook.